matthiaaas/ftp/README.md

 ## Testing

 **Note:** Electron is a framework used to guarantee cross-platform support for desktop apps.
-This app is developed on macOS and not well tested on other OSs yet.
+This app is mainly developed on macOS and not well tested on other OSs yet.
 Some small configurations might be necessary.

 #### 1. Start in your browser